Fall in Love with Yours Truly by Abby Jimenez

 Jacob

-Why did he have to be sweet and thoughtful?
+Why did he have to be so sweet and thoughtful?
 I blame romance novels for my unrealistic expectations of men.
 He rescues injured dogs, sutures broken dolls to soothe children, and donates kidneys anonymously.

 His heart of gold is what made me feel for him when I read about his struggles with social anxiety.